UCoCoSH2020/UCoCoS-Software-Package/README.md

 The software was developped in the framework of the project UCoCoS, funded by the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No 675080.

 To use the package extract UCoCoS_Package.zip file in one directory, and open the file index.html.
+This package is released under the GNU GPL v3.0 license.
+For complete details see: http://www.gnu.org/licenses/gpl-3.0.html

 The package includes the following tools: